ImpactDevelopment/Website/README.md

 You can use Intellij's Required Plugins feature:
 [![Intellij Required Plugins](.idea/required-plugins.png)](https://www.jetbrains.com/help/idea/managing-plugins.html#required-plugins)

-You can use the included Run Configurations to build the static site or run the development server.
+You can use the included Run Configurations to run in debugging mode, build the static site or run tests.

 ### VSCode